gupta-navya/ENGG1340-GROUP-150-PROJECT/README.md

     4. Interactive Text UI: console output uses colors and formatted spacing for clarity

-// written by Adel Kussainova 3036385731
-7. Dog Ate My Homework – Word Search Game
-    1. Multiple Difficulty Levels (Easy, Medium, Hard): grid size and word complexity increase
-    2. Word Search Gameplay: a single dog-themed word is hidden in the grid (horizontally or vertically)
-    3. Puzzle Generation: new randomized puzzle is generated on each play
-    4. Hint System: option to reveal the word’s location and direction
-    5. Interactive UI: grid displayed with emojis and colored highlights for answers
-    6. Input Handling: interactive menu for difficulty and actions (e.g., "Show Answer", "New Puzzle", etc.)

-    How coding requirements support features:
-    1. Generation of Random Events: random selection of dog words and placement direction/position
-    2. Data Structures for Storing Data: 2D vectors for grid and boolean highlight overlay
-    3. Dynamic Memory Management: grid size dynamically adjusts with selected difficulty
-    4. Interactive Text UI: console output uses colors and formatted spacing for clarity

 Non-standard libraries used:
 Used in Food Catcher game and Dog Surfers game